bookofproofs/bookofproofs.github.io/_sources/history/19th-century/stefan-josef.md

 * Other work by Stefan includes studies of surface tension and evaporation, during which he proposed what today is called 'Stefan's number' and 'Stefan's law'.
 * The life which Stefan led was totally dedicated to science.
 * Of course with such total dedication to his work, Stefan had little time for friends and had hardly any social life.
-* For most of his life Stefan was unmarried, too dedicated to his profession to have space for wife or family.

 Born 24 March 1835, St Peter (near Klagenfurt), Austria.
 Died 7 January 1893, Vienna, Austria.